 Expertise: Crime, gun policy, data innovation, data privacy, criminal justice

-Arkadi Gerney is the Senior Vice President of Campaigns and Strategies for the Center for American Progress Action Fund and a Senior Vice President at the Center for American Progress.
+Arkadi Gerney is a Senior Fellow at American Progress.
 Gerney’s work focuses on crime, gun policy, immigration, data innovation, and data privacy.

 Prior to joining American Progress, Gerney was senior director for policy, partnerships, and public affairs at Opower, a fast-growing software company that works with more than 75 utilities in the United States and across the globe to improve the effectiveness of their energy-efficiency portfolios and motivate their customers to save energy.
 Gerney led a team focused on regulatory research, government outreach, and partnerships on matters including utility regulation, energy efficiency incentives, smart grid data, and environmental legislation.
 Gerney also oversaw Opower’s data access and data privacy strategy, including the company’s efforts around the White House “Green Button” standard and the development of Opower’s data privacy code of conduct.